Jonah Hex

 Jonah Woodson Hex is a fictional antihero appearing in American comic books published by DC Comics.
 The character was created by writer John Albano and artist Tony DeZuniga.
 Hex is a surly and cynical bounty hunter whose face is scarred on the right side.
 Despite his poor reputation and personality, Hex is bound by a personal code of honor to protect and avenge the innocent.

-The character was portrayed by Josh Brolin in a self-titled film and Johnathon Schaech in Legends of Tomorrow as well as voiced by Thomas Jane in DC Showcase: Jonah Hex.
+Hex has been substantially adapted in other media, including animated television series and films.
+Bill McKinney, Adam Baldwin, Phil Morris, and Thomas Jane, among others, have voiced the character in animation.
+Furthermore, Josh Brolin and Johnathon Schaech portray Hex in a self-titled film and Legends of Tomorrow respectively.

 Publication history

 Debut

 The character first appeared in a full-page in-house ad for All-Star Western #10 which was published in various November/December 1971-dated DC comics, including a few of DC's war comics line, as well as a half-page version of the same house ad in Batman #237.
 This house ad contains the first published images of Jonah Hex, as well as two dialogue-filled comic strip panels not used in his first full-story appearance.

 His first full-story appearance was published a few weeks later in volume two of All-Star Western #10 (February–March 1972), which was renamed Weird Western Tales with its twelfth issue.
-Jonah Hex headlined the new title right up until issue #38, at which point Scalphunter took over the spotlight while Jonah Hex moved into his own self-titled series in 1977.
+Jonah Hex headlined the new title through issue #38, at which point Scalphunter took over the spotlight while Jonah Hex moved into his own self-titled series in 1977.
 The series lasted for 92 issues with Michael Fleisher as the main writer and Tony DeZuniga providing much of the art.

-In a 2010 interview with Filipino journalist Anna Valmero, DeZuniga described the moment he first conceived the image that would become Jonah Hex: "When I went to my doctor, I saw this beautiful chart of the human anatomy.
+In a 2010 interview with Filipino journalist Anna Valmero, DeZuniga described the moment he first conceived the image that would become Jonah Hex: When I went to my doctor, I saw this beautiful chart of the human anatomy.
 And I saw the anatomy of the figure was split in half, straight from head to toe.
 Half his skeleton was there, half his nerves and muscles.
-That's where I got the idea it won't be too bad if his distortion would be half."
+That's where I got the idea it won't be too bad if his distortion would be half.

 Hex

-Jonah Hex was canceled during Crisis on Infinite Earths in which Jonah also appeared along with Scalphunter and other western heroes in issue #3, but in the same year Jonah moved to a new eighteen-issue series titled Hex, also penned by Michael Fleisher.
+Jonah Hex was canceled during the publication of the mini-series Crisis on Infinite Earths—in which Jonah appeared, along with Scalphunter and other western heroes, in issue #3—but in the same year Jonah moved to a new eighteen-issue series titled Hex, also penned by Michael Fleisher.
 In a bizarre turn of events, Hex found that he had been transported to the 21st century and became somewhat of a post-apocalyptic warrior, reminiscent of Mad Max.
 The series had mediocre success in the United States but was critically acclaimed and well received in Great Britain, Italy, Spain and Japan.